smucclaw/eu-ai-act/act.md

     b.  any reference to a product under Regulation (EU) 2019/1020 shall be understood as including all AI systems falling within the scope of this Regulation.

-2. As part of their reporting obligations under Article 25(6) of Regulation (EU) 2019/1020, the Member States shall report to the Commission about the outcomes of relevant market surveillance activities under this Regulation.
+2. As part of their reporting obligations under Article 34(4) of Regulation (EU) 2019/1020, the market surveillance authorities shall report to the Commission about the outcomes of relevant market surveillance activities under this Regulation.

 3. For high-risk AI systems, related to products to which legal acts listed in Annex II, section A apply, the market surveillance authority for the purposes of this Regulation shall be the authority responsible for market surveillance activities designated under those legal acts or, in justified circumstances and provided that coordination is ensured, another relevant authority identified by the Member State.